-NEMO coordinates the multi-hazard early warning system (MHEWS) policies, plans, operations and information management 48.
-The previously cited national DRR report found that capacity development had been the main focus area of NEMO.
-Yet technical capacity and human resources at NEMO and other key ministries49 result in a critical capacity deficit.
-It states (p.
-9) that "there is a need for the development of institutional and community capacity (systemic, institutional and individual), including expanding the information and knowledge base, in terms of up-to-date scientific information, and local knowledge and expertise that remain key requirements for DRR".
-Risk knowledge needs to be better managed and institutionalized in both the public sector and fishing industry.
+NEMO coordinates the multi-hazard early warning system (MHEWS) policies, plans and operations.
+The previously cited national DRR report found that capacity development has been a focus but technical capacity and human resources in NEMO and other key ministries for DRR and DRM are lower than ideal.
 FEWER must take current capacity deficits, frequent staff movement and poor institutional memory into account, and seek to develop all-round capacity.

-Fishing is not among the economic sectors assigned critical roles and responsibilities for DRM except as part of agriculture, the parent ministry50.
+Fishing is not among the economic sectors assigned critical roles and responsibilities for DRM except as part of agriculture, the parent ministry.
 Sectoral response mechanisms are tested occasionally, but the national consultation revealed some weaknesses in the inter-agency coordination required in comprehensive disaster management.
 The positioning and links of FEWER within the DRM arrangements of NEMO and parent fisheries ministry must be made clear in the MOU and based on experience to include any risk or benefits to FEWER posed by such positioning and links.

 Country contacts, and especially fishers on the site visits, cautioned that climate hazards are not major causes of getting into difficulty at sea compared to mechanical failure, running out of fuel, navigation challenges and other issues.
-Not all fishers believed that the model projections of climate change and variability such as extreme weather events were cause for immediate alarm and review of personal risk perceptions.
-Climate risks may be deemed acceptable.
-Consequently FEWER needs to collaborate with initiatives that provide new knowledge on climate and disaster risks, and to increase the value of risk knowledge among fishers in order to obtain widespread buy-in and a reasonable rate of adoption.
+Not all fishers believed that the model projections of climate change and variability such as extreme weather events were cause for immediate alarm and review of personal risk